lilybarrett/jquery-clinic-winter-2016/README.md

 `rails new` and done!

 Rails comes with jQuery included as well as jQueryUI.
+Easy!

 ## In Sinatra